 COD removal efficiency increased with increasing contact time.
-According to the Faraday's law, the amount of iron released to the EC system using Fe was affected by the residence time which leads to an increase in Fe ions freed to the system.
+According to the Faraday's law, the amount of iron or aluminum released to the EC system using Fe or Al electrodes was affected by the residence time which leads to an increase in Fe or Al ions freed to the system.

-at using iron electrodes it is shown in figures (1-3) That COD removal efficiency increased fastly at first 30 min and increased slowly at last 30 min.
+At using aluminum electrodes COD removal efficiency increased fast at first 45 min and increased slowly at last 15 min as shown in figures $(3\rightarrow 5)$.
+Likewise, at using iron electrodes and mix of aluminum and iron electrodes, it is shown in figures $(6\rightarrow 11)$ That COD removal efficiency increased fastly at first 30 min and increased slowly at last 30 min.